clovisphere/odk-installer/README.md

-# ODK Central Local Installation Automation
+# ODK Central Automated Setup

 This repository contains scripts to automate the local installation of [ODK Central](https://github.com/getodk/central) using Docker Compose.